HAPPY NEW YEAR TO YOU ALL.

 This is one of my absolute favourites.
 Beautiful images from beginning to end, this is more than simply a ‘coffee table’ book.
 This highly personalised book offers insight into Jinny’s sources of inspiration, her design process and garden philosophy by reference to some of her varied range of projects as case studies.

 Jinny’s project at Arijiju is a standout for me; working in an entirely alien landscape with an unusual plant palette her garden nonetheless succeeds and thrives by applying the very same methods and philosophies employed in her more ‘conventional’ European gardens.
-The combination of geometry, softened with planting using local materials and methods is right up my street.
+The combination of clear geometry, softened with planting using local materials and methods is right up my street.
 The planting is just exquisite; rugged and strong according to the demands of the location, yet at the same time also very delicate.
 And who wouldn’t want a garden where the local Elephants can drink from your swimming pool reservoir!

 Naturalistic Planting Design by Nigel Dunnett